-Our 13-day Villages of South England tour is sparking lots of interest, which is music to the ears of Roy Nicholls.
-A veteran of more than 25 years of leading tours for Rick (longer than any other guide), the ever-dapper Roy has a deep passion for sharing his country's history and culture.
+Our Villages of South England tour is sparking lots of interest, which is music to the ears of Roy Nicholls.
+A veteran of more than 25 years of leading tours for Rick (longer than any other of our guides), the ever-dapper Roy has a deep passion for sharing his country's history and culture.
 He also has a knack for pulling unforgettable moments from Britain's "quiet places" — where old friendships open doors, bring handshakes all 'round, and connect us with interesting people and stories.
 When he's not leading our tours, Roy offers planning services and small group tours for Britain and Ireland, and writes a blog about historical aspects of England.

 Roy, tell us a bit about the Villages of South England tour, and why it has you so excited.